 Grade Point Average and Course Requirements for Entry:

 A minimum Grade Point Average (GPA) of 2.5 is required for admission to the department as a "conditionally classified" graduate student.
 Students who have earned a bachelor's in a different area of study, will likely need to take some background courses and/or complete essential prerequisites.

 It is possible to do this as a conditionally classified graduate student, as the university will allow students to earn up to twelve units toward the masters' degree before becoming fully classified.

-The letters of recommendation and statement of purpose should be mailed to:
+The letters of recommendation and statement of purpose in one packet should be mailed to:

 Dr. Hira Cho

 Department of Family Consumer Sciences

 18111 Nordhoff St, Northridge CA, 91330-8308